 The most common story, though, is the time they had to give the book report to a group of non-judgemental high school students.
 (Sarcasm.)

-Because of these early situations, when we stand up in front of our business peers and speak, even if we do okay or fairly well, we’ll often consider it to be a failure.
-The more this happens, the more nervous we will be in future speeches.
+Because of these early situations, when we stand up in front of an audience and speak, even if we do okay, we may still consider it to be a failure.
+The more this happens, the more nervous we will be in future speeches as well.

-Many times we might be performing well in our business speech, but if we just THINK that we did poorly, the anxiety will show up as well.
+Many times we might be performing well in our business speech, but if we just THINK that we did poorly, the anxiety will still show up.

 If Your Stage Fright Doesn’t Reduce Over Time… Change What You are Doing!

-For instance, if you’ve been driving for years, and you’re still terrified to drive on the freeway, the process that you have gone through to grow confidence has been interrupted.
+For instance, if you’ve been driving for years, and you still break into a cold sweat when you drive on the freeway, something has interrupted you confidence building process.

 Well, only if that new driver continues to practice and grow.
 If he/she avoids driving and only drives once, maybe twice a year, that fear may remain.
 In fact, that fear can even grow more intense over time.